stellar/stellar-docs/CROWDIN.md

 To manage files that have been checked or proofread, it is recommended to mark them as approved.
 Approved files will display an approved percentage highlighted in green.

-**Note:** All translations are synced with the Stellar Docusaurus Documentation regardless of whether they have been marked as approved.
-Approval is purely for managing translation files that have been checked.
+**Note:** All translations are synced with the Stellar Docusaurus Documentation after they are reviewed and approved.
+Approval is a check for managing translation files that have been edited.

 For more information on approving translations, see the following documentation:
 [Proofreading](https://support.crowdin.com/online-editor/#proofreading)